Companies in Africa have committed to sourcing 100% of their electricity from renewable sources by 2030.

-Only this percentage—equivalent to 780 GWh—is sourced from renewables
+Only 19% percentage—equivalent to 780 GWh—is sourced from renewables.

 Africa's corporate clean-power story isn't what the headline suggests.